aapowadi/multimodal_fusion/imputation/Imputation_readme.md

 # Imputation of Sentinel-1 and Sentinel-2 images using U-Net
 This repository contains code for training a U-Net model to impute missing pixels in Sentinel-1 and Sentinel-2 images using MODIS data as a reference.
-The model is trained on cropped images of size 64x64 pixels.
+The model is trained on cropped geotiffs of size 64x64 pixels.

 ## Pre-requisites